 An annual review can help prioritize financial decisions that you need to make to support your family’s goals across the generations—and help tee up long-neglected family money conversations.
 It can help you bring your family together to sort through vital matters related to such things as college savings, caregiving responsibilities, health care decisions, estate planning, and the tax implications of an inheritance.

 Take a long-term view for your family

 While all this might sound like a lot of ground to cover, an annual review is well worth the effort when you consider the hard work you have invested in building and protecting your wealth.
-Says Sweeney: “It’s important to have a long-term view of your financial strategies.
+Says Dowd: “It’s important to have a long-term view of your financial strategies.
 The annual review is an opportunity for you and your family to evaluate your current goals and objectives, and to reassess your investment and financial situation, while also thinking about planning for the future.”

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917